• Skip to primary navigation

 Breed Characteristics The Jack Russell terrier is a sturdy little dog with a very consistent appearance.
 One glance and you’ll know immediately that it’s a JRT.
 They have dark brown eyes, ears that fold over in a “V” shape, and a narrow, athletic body.

 Their coats are smooth but can come in rough or broken varieties as well.
-The colours are mostly white with tan, brown or black markings, with brown mostly around the ears.
-Jack Russell terriers have a distinctive short, wagging tail, usually about 10cm (4 inches) long.
+The colors are mostly white with tan, brown or black markings, with brown mostly around the ears.
+Jack Russell terriers have a distinctive short, wagging tail, usually about 4 inches long.

 Temperament Forever present and alert, the Jack Russell terrier is right there next to you, watching and learning.
 They have a happy disposition, and due to their terrier temperament, they can be quite fearless.